Brit-Am Movement History

 Publications

 In ca. 1991-92 (?)
 Yair moved to Sussia in the southern Hebron Hills between the Yatir Forest and the edge of the Judean Desert.
 He lived on a sheep farm owned by Israel Feld.
 Israel Feld helped us a lot.
-Israel was the brother of Rabbi Avraham Feld.
-Israel read one of our manuscripts and thus became acquainted with Brit-Am teaching concerning the Lost Ten Tribes and in turn persuaded his brother Avraham.
+Israel read one of our manuscripts and thus became acquainted with Brit-Am teaching concerning the Lost Ten Tribes and in turn introduced his brother, Rabbi Avraham Feld, to the subject.

 Bet-el [Biblical "Bethel"].